Frky25/maimai-scores/readme.md

 TODO: Add example images
 ### Result fields
 The returned result contains the following fields:
--`'score'`: The score, as an integer.
+- `'score'`: The score, as an integer.
 Your actual percent score is `score/100`.
--`'titles'`: A list of predicted titles, from most to least likely.
+- `'titles'`: A list of predicted titles, from most to least likely.
 Each title is given as a tuple of `(name, id, confidence)`.

 ## Tesing utilities
 There are some utility functions in testMaimai.py that are useful for local testing and debugging.
-`testFile` takes a file name in as a string + an optional imshow argument.
+- `testFile` takes a file name in as a string + an optional imshow argument.
 It processes the file and prints the results.
-`testAll` takes a directory name in as a string + an optional imshow argument.
+- `testAll` takes a directory name in as a string + an optional imshow argument.
 It processes all of the files in that folder, printing the file name and results for each of them.